pfelk/pfelk/install/ansible.md

  - install elasticsearch
  - install kibana
  - install logstash
-   - copy the conf files and patterns to their correspoding places
+   - copy the `.conf` files and patterns to their corresponding locations

 ### Manually register and configure Maxmind